redhatcz/Thesis-management-system/README.md

  * Tags - The student should also fill in the tags.

 ###Comments
-Both topics and theses can be commented on, users with role Admin or Owner can add private comments that are visible only to them.
+Both topics and theses can be commented on, users with role Admin, Owner or Supervisor can add private comments that are not visible to students and anonymous.

 ###Applications
 Any student can apply for a topic as long as it is enabled.
 When applying for